xiix0/scam/README.md

-Today is the tomorrow you worried about yesterday.
+You will always get the greatest recognition for the job you least like.